hannesdatta/course-dprep/content/docs/modules/week2/activity.md

 ---
-title: Live Stream Activity
+title: After-class exercises
 draft: False
 ---

-# Live Stream Activity

-You will work on this activity during the live stream.
+# After-class exercises

 ## Overview

-- Type: Breakout activity
-- Duration: 25 minutes, with 15-minute post discussion
+- Duration: 30 minutes, with 15-minute post discussion
 - Goals
   - Able to clone any open-source repository from Github locally and run it using Hugo!
   - Make changes to such repository by following the Git workflow and creating a pull request!

-## Breakout session structure
+## Tasks

 This week, we used Git, which really becomes powerful when collaborating with others - sometimes even with people you've never met before!
 In fact, you can easily contribute to open source projects, simply by "forking" a public GitHub repository (= taking a copy of the repository), making changes to the source code, and proposing to the owner of the project to integrate your changes in the "head revision"/"main branch" (= the code that runs the project).

-Now, start putting your Git skills into practice, by making changes to the [course website](https://dprep.hannesdatta.com), or [Tilburg Science Hub](https://tilburgsciencehub.com).
+Now, start putting your Git skills into practice, by making changes to the [course website](https://dprep.hannesdatta.com), [Tilburg Science Hub](https://tilburgsciencehub.com), or [Pulse](https://github.com/hannesdatta/pulse).
 For example, by fixing typos, or rewriting parts of the tutorials or building blocks.
 To get started, view the steps below.

 {{< hint info >}}